MarcelloAmmendolia/Achieve-rotation/README.md

 DMX channel 2: Position to move to
 DMX channel 3: Maximum Acceleration, interpolation between position 0 and target.

-After housing (done w/microstepping to avoid problems), the motor finds the 0 position.
+After housing (done w/microstepping to avoid problems), the motaft or finds the 0 position.
 Then, the motor sniffs the bytes coming from the DMX calls, matching his position to them.
 (Example: if 255 is coming from the DMX, the motor will go to the last step of his full rotation).
 The rotation is sensible to the variations in the DMX inputs.